+The Call Report is constantly changing, producing confusion and many questions.
+Extensive changes took place over the course of the past few years and there are more on the horizon.
 Loan information on the Call Report provides critical credit information for regulators, especially in today’s environment.
 Examiners are reviewing call report schedules in much more detail than in the past.
-The rules for schedule RC-C dictate how loans are to be reported on all loan schedules, including the income statement, charge-offs and recoveries, averages, and past dues and non-accruals.

 - RC-K, Loan Quarter to Date Averages

-- RC-L, Unused Commitments, Letters of Credit, Interest Rate Locks
+- RC-L, Unused Commitments, Letters of Credit, Derivatives

 - RC-M, Insider Loans

 - RI-B, Charge-Offs, Recoveries and Changes in the ALLL/PCL